-This was a time when Roman Empire had fallen and Western Europe was being reinvigorated under wave after wave of different Germanic tribes.
+This was a time when the Roman Empire had fallen and Western Europe was being reinvigorated under wave after wave of different Germanic tribes.

 It was ultimately the interactive dynamics of the Roman heritage with the culture of these tribes which defined the culture of the period, including the clothing prevalent at the time.

 The rich and the nobility in early medieval Europe usually wore expensive and luxurious clothes, often importing them from other parts of Europe or from outside the Continent.
-Silk was commonly used in the elite clothing and was usually imported from the Byzantine Empire.
+Silk was commonly used in elite clothing and was usually imported from the Byzantine Empire.

 Cotton was similarly a regular ingredient of the clothing of the rich and was usually imported from Egypt and Arab lands to the East.
 The rich also used wool and linen in their clothing as well as leather and fur which came from hunted animals.

-Richer nobility wore longer tunics with the richest sometimes wearing extravagantly adorned and embellished tunics which fell all the way to the feet and utilised colourful silks.
+Richer nobility wore longer tunics with the richest sometimes wearing extravagantly adorned and embellished tunics that fell all the way to the feet and utilized colorful silks.

 Sleeves were attached to the tunic as a covering for the arms.
 For the lower body, basic leggings together with laces were used.
 When venturing outdoors, the rich would complement this basic dress with an additional cloak or mantle.

 Women during the early medieval period usually wore a simple tunic dress with sleeves.
-The tunic worn by women usually carried a slit at the bodice where the slit was then kept together with lacing.
+The tunic was worn by women who usually carried a slit at the bodice where the slit was then kept together with lacing.
 Underneath this dress, a hose of varying lengths was worn in different parts of Europe.

-Given the significant influence of Christianity on the culture of the period, it is not surprising to note that women also wore some sort of cape or kerchief to cover their head in public.
+Given the significant influence of Christianity on the culture of the period, it is not surprising to note that women also wore some sort of cape or kerchief to cover their heads in public.